Home

 Can I pursue a BVSc course through distance learning?

-What are the job opportunities after completing a BVSc course?
+What job opportunities are available after completing a BVSc course?

 What is the scope of a BVSc degree in India?

-Can I pursue a BVSc course after completing my 10th standard?
+Can I pursue a BVSc course after 10th standard?

 What is the role of a veterinary surgeon?